pudly/schmopera-hugo/content/articles/how-to-make-the-most-of-your-summer-program.md

 ---
-title: How to make the most of your summer program
+title: "How to make the most of your summer program"
 ---

 ### Come with a plan